Engee documentation

 No

-# Thermal network — selection of an internal thermal model
+# Thermal network — choosing an internal thermal model

 Specify junction and case thermal parameters | Cauer model | Cauer model parameterized with Foster coefficients | External